Copland (operating system): Copland design

 Copland was designed to consist of the Mac OS on top of a microkernel named Nukernel, which would handle basic tasks such as application startup and memory management, leaving all other tasks to a series of semi-special programs known as servers.
-For instance, networking and file services would not be provided by the kernel itself, but by servers that would be sent requests through interapplication communications.
-Copland consists of the combination of Nukernel, various servers, and a suite of application support libraries to provide implementations of the well-known classic Macintosh programming interface.
+For instance, networking and file services would not be provided by the kernel itself, but by servers that would be sending requests through interapplication communications.
+The Copland system as a whole consists of the combination of Nukernel, various servers, and a suite of application support libraries to provide implementations of the well-known classic Macintosh programming interface.

-Application services are offered through a single program known officially as the Cooperative Macintosh Toolbox environment, but universally referred to as the Blue Box.
-The Blue Box encapsulates an existing System 7 operating system inside a single process and address space.
-Mac programs run inside the Blue Box much as they do under System 7, as cooperative tasks that use the non-reentrant Toolbox calls.
-A worst-case scenario is that an application in the Blue Box crashes, taking down the entire Blue Box instance with it.
-This does not result in the system as a whole going down, however, and the Blue Box can be restarted.
+Application services are offered through a single program known officially as the Cooperative Program Address Space.
+Mac programs run much as they do under System 7, as cooperative tasks that use the non-reentrant Toolbox calls.
+Copland provided much improved stability for applications running compared to System 7 – "the system won’t crash as it can in System 7.
+Instead, because the Copland microkernel tracks all resources (such as, tasks, timers, and areas), it can reclaim them when it terminates the process associated with your application.".
+A worst-case scenario is that an application in the CPAS environment crashes, taking down the entire environment with it.
+This does not result in the system as a whole going down, however, and the Cooperative Program Address Space environment is automatically restarted.
+In addition, Copland provides pre-emptive scheduling of tasks where "the Process Manager gives each primary task the opportunity to be preemptively scheduled by the microkernel."

-New applications written with Copland in mind, are able to directly communicate with the system servers and thereby gain many advantages in terms of performance and scalability.
+New applications, written with Copland in mind, are able to directly communicate with the system servers and thereby gain many advantages in terms of performance and scalability.
 They can also communicate with the kernel to launch separate applications or threads, which run as separate processes in protected memory, as in most modern operating systems.
 These separate applications cannot use non-reentrant calls like QuickDraw, however, and thus could have no user interface.
-Apple suggested that larger programs could place their user interface in a normal Macintosh application, which would then start worker threads externally.
+Apple suggested that larger programs could place their user interface in a normal Macintosh application, which then start worker threads externally.